Decoherence from quantum spacetime noise: An open-systems framework with application to neutrino oscillations: Conclusions

 The resulting decoherence factor exhibits a distinctive energy dependence, scaling as \(\Gamma \propto E^{-4}\).
 This feature stems from a nuanced interplay between the interaction strength and the propagation dynamics.
 Although high-energy neutrinos interact more strongly with space-time fluctuations because of their shorter wavelengths, their rapid propagation limits the cumulative decoherence effects over time or distance.
 The cumulative nature of spacetime interactions in the \(\kappa\)-Minkowski spacetime offers a compelling explanation for the predicted inverse energy scaling of decoherence in our model.
 Low-energy neutrinos, characterized by longer wavelengths and slower propagation speeds, are more susceptible to cumulative spacetime fluctuations, leading to amplified decoherence.

-The negative power-law dependence of the decoherence parameter distinguishes decoherence effects arising from unknown environmental factors from those predicted by quantum gravity models.
-Specifically, our model identifies an exponent of \( n = -4 \) as a characteristic signature of \(\kappa\)-Minkowski-type noncommutative spacetime, where stochastic fluctuations at the Planck scale drive decoherence in neutrinos originating from the early universe.
-This result suggests that quantum spacetime effects are more significant for low-energy neutrinos than for their high-energy counterparts.
-Such a distinction provides a new perspective on quantum gravity phenomenology and highlights relic neutrinos as promising probes of Planck-scale physics.
-A notable illustration of this effect may be provided by the cosmic neutrino background (C\(\nu\)B), which was produced in the high-energy conditions of the early universe under ultra-relativistic dynamics \cite{bd2,bd7}.
-As the universe expanded and these neutrinos cooled, they entered the low-energy regime, where the \(\Gamma \propto E^{-4}\) dependence significantly amplifies the decoherence effects due to spacetime fluctuations.
+The negative power-law dependence of the decoherence parameter distinguishes decoherence effects arising from unknown environmental factors from those predicted by quantum-gravity models.
+Specifically, our model identifies an exponent \( n = -4 \) as a characteristic signature of \(\kappa\)-Minkowski–type noncommutative spacetime, where stochastic fluctuations at the Planck scale drive decoherence.
+This scaling implies that quantum-spacetime effects are more significant for low-energy neutrinos than for their high-energy counterparts.
+In this sense, the relic-neutrino energy scale serves only as an infrared benchmark for illustrating the strong \( \Gamma \propto E^{-4} \) enhancement, rather than suggesting that relic neutrinos themselves undergo observable flavour oscillations today.
+A notable illustrative example is the cosmic neutrino background (C\(\nu\)B), produced under ultra-relativistic early-universe conditions; as the Universe expanded and neutrinos cooled, they entered the low-energy regime where the inverse-power behaviour amplifies the cumulative effect of spacetime fluctuations.